 In the first part of this series, we laid out a set of principles to help you understand when microservices can be a useful architectural choice.
-We promised follow-up pieces describing each of the factors in more detail.
-In the third post of the series, we explore independent life cycles.
-Independent life cycles are a larger concept.
+In this post, we explore one of those factors, independent lifecycles, in more detail.
+Independent lifecycles are a larger concept.
 Multiple rates of change, discussed previously, are a subset of this idea.
 For a variety of reasons, we often find parts of the code that need their own commit to production flow.
 Let’s consider this dynamic and how microservices help.

 A monolithic approach usually hinders our ability to deliver quickly, run A/B tests, and learn from users.
 Recall our Widget.io example, a prototypical shopping app, shown below.